tinatn29/Yb-slowing/README.md

 - `SSMCSolver_BCF.py` Bichromatic force (BCF)  from overlapping CW beams
 - `SSMCSolver_square.py` Polychromatic force (PCF) from square-wave AM light
 ### Dependencies
-- `SSParameters.py` defines the class `GreenLaser`, which contains the parameters for bichromatic light.
-- `RandomInitialize.py` defines the class `GreenLaserSquare`, which contains the parameters for square-wave AM light.
+- `RandomInitialize.py` defines functions to sample atoms' starting velocities (effusion distribution) and positions (uniform).
 ### Main simulation files
-- `RunMC_local.py` Use this to test run on your local computer to make sure all files are ready.
+- `RunMC_local_BCF.py` Use this to test run on your local computer to make sure all files are ready.
 The following files run Monte Carlo simulations from input_files.
-- `RunMC...py`
-- `RunMC...py`
+- `RunMC_allinput_BCF_chirp.py` runs the simulation with pre-set v,r,t inputs.

-To run Monte Carlo simulations on the Sherlock cluster, modify the following files and run them on the Sherlock cluster to submit jobs to the server.
+To run Monte Carlo simulations on the Sherlock cluster, create a bash submission script or a python submission script (see examples in the folder submission_files) and run them on the Sherlock cluster to submit jobs to the server.
 See [SHERLOCK-GUIDE.md](SHERLOCK-GUIDE.md) for details.
-- `submit_chirp_python.py`
-- `submit_chirp_batch_python.py`
-- `submit_chirp_squareAM.py`
+- `submit_BCF_chirp_single.py`
-- `submit_chirp_batch_square.py`
+- `submit_BCF_chirp_batch.py`

 ## Software and Libraries
 - Python 3.6